 What can I do if my state has stopped issuing Non-Domiciled CDLs?

-As part of DOT’s review of the highway funds it provides to states, some states such as California, Washington, Texas, Colorado, South Dakota, Minnesota, Pennsylvania, and New York have been told to pause processing of these licenses and permits until the state provides evidence that they comply with federal requirements in place prior to DOT’s Interim Final Rule issued on September 29, 2025.
+As part of DOT’s review of the highway funds it provides to states, some states such as California, Washington, Colorado, Pennsylvania, and New York, have been told to pause processing of these licenses and permits until the state provides evidence that they comply with federal requirements in place prior to DOT’s Interim Final Rule issued on September 29, 2025.

 Other states have decided, on their own, to pause issuing Non-Domiciled CDLs and CLPs.
 At least one state, Nevada, has announced that they are phasing out Non-Domiciled CDLs and CLPs, and are not issuing or replacing CDLs.